Cheapest New York General Liability Insurance Companies

 We used this dataset to determine which insurers were most often the lowest-cost option across different New York business profiles.
 Our "cheapest" rankings include both:

-• General Recommendation: Provider rankings based on average estimated pricing for a standardized 1–4 employee business profile across all industries in New York.
+• General recommendation: Provider rankings based on average estimated pricing for a standardized one-to-four employee business profile across all industries in New York.

-• Industry × New York pricing was compared using a standardized 1–4 employee profile
+• Industry × New York pricing was compared using a standardized one-to-four employee profile

 • Employee count affordability was derived by comparing aggregated pricing trends across industries in New York

-Important note: These results represent standardized pricing estimates, not personalized quotes.
-Actual pricing can vary based on your New York business classification, revenue/payroll, claims history and the specific limits, deductibles and endorsements you choose.
+These results represent standardized pricing estimates, not personalized quotes.
+Actual pricing can vary based on your New York business classification, revenue, payroll, claims history and the specific limits, deductibles and endorsements you choose.
 For the most accurate cheapest-provider answer, we recommend comparing quotes apples-to-apples using the same coverage limits.

 About Angelique Palenzuela-Cruz